Money & Subsidies

 • Max coverage: $2,000,000

-• Key features: Online application, no medical exam for coverage up to $400K (simplified underwriting), terminal illness benefit included, convertible to whole life before age 65
+• What stands out: Consistently cheapest.
+Online application, no medical exam for up to $400K.
+Clean policy, minimal exclusions.
+Convertible to whole life before age 65.

 Singlife Term Life